 It’s hardly representative to look at just one website, though, as AV Tests’ means of testing and criteria will differ slightly from another.
 On that note, another popular website for antivirus testing is AV Comparatives.
 Can Windows Defender carry its impressive form over to this site?

 Looking at the real-world protection tests, the results are again pretty good.
 AV Comparatives carried out its tests using a mix of malicious URLs, drive-by downloads, and URLs redirecting users to malware.
-Windows Defender had a 0% compromise rate, which was better than the 0.4% rates with Avast and AVG, and up there with the flawless scores of Avira, Bitdefender and McAfee.
+Windows Defender had a 0% compromise rate, which was better than the 0.5% rate with Avast and AVG, and up there with the flawless scores of Avira, Bitdefender and McAfee.

 Small hiccups aside, historical data on both AV Test and AV Comparatives shows a marked improvement in Windows Defender’s performance over the years.